 File An Elmiron Lawsuit For Your Vision Loss Problems

-Many people have arthritis and interstitial cystitis, which is also referred to as "painful bladder syndrome."
+Many people have arthritis and interstitial cystitis (IC), which is also referred to as “painful bladder syndrome.”
 These are severe conditions that cause lots of pain and suffering.

-To alleviate these problems for adult patients, doctors have prescribed a drug called Elmiron, which is a prescription medication used to treat interstitial cystitis and bladder pain.
+To alleviate these problems for adult patients, doctors have prescribed an IC drug called Elmiron, which is a prescription medication used to treat interstitial cystitis and bladder pain.

 Patients reported the need to adapt to dim lighting when reading or looking at objects.
 The dimming of natural or artificial light could restrict the ability to see anything except up close.

-Some patients who experienced permanent eye damage or loss of vision (paracentral scotoma) after taking Elmiron have filed lawsuits against the manufacturer, Janssen (a subsidiary of Johnson Johnson).
+Some patients who experienced permanent eye damage or vision problems (paracentral scotoma) after taking Elmiron have filed a lawsuit against the manufacturer, Janssen (a subsidiary of Johnson Johnson).

 Attorneys Committed to Protecting People With Vision Problems After Elmiron Use

-Hear about how Elmiron lawyers can assist you with getting compensation for your vision loss, retinal damage, pattern dystrophy, retinal pigmentary maculopathy, retinopathy, or other permanent vision damage.
-In some cases, the central part of the retina was destroyed, leading to permanent loss of vision.
+Hear about how Elmiron lawyers can assist you with getting compensation with an Elmiron lawsuit for your vision problems, retinal damage, pattern dystrophy, retinal pigmentary maculopathy, retinopathy, or other permanent vision damage.
+In some cases, part of the retina was destroyed, leading to permanent loss of vision.

 Elmiron is a semi-synthetic polysulfated xylan medication.
 The specific medicinal name for the drug is pentosan polysulfate sodium (PPS), and that identifies its chemical makeup.

 Arthritis happens when the cartilage around bones breaks down over a period.
 Interstitial cystitis is a chronic problem causing bladder pain.
-When interstitial cystitis occurs, the bladder undergoes increased pain and pressure.
+When IC occurs, the bladder undergoes increased pain and pressure.